yeehaa123/elab/CHAT/collections.md

 ### how the research relates to humanities, and ‘digital humanities’

-+ New forms of exhibitions, citizen research

-+ new cultural data set and links between existing data sets and items will be created

-+ visualisations of many relations between heterogeneous and distributed data sets will lead to new knowledge and new questions

-+ online projects leave a trace of how a new type of exhibition develops
+This research will discover new forms of exhibitions and citizen research.
+New cultural data set and links between existing data sets and items will be created.
+Visualisations of many relations between heterogeneous and distributed data sets will lead to new knowledge and new questions.
+Online projects leave a trace of how a new type of exhibition develops.

 ### how the research relates to the ‘opportunities for the humanities’ section in the white paper: